 For Walden programs that allow mid-term starts, the start date of the full term is used to determine if there is an overlap with the prior institution.
 You may be asked to have your prior institution confirm your last date of attendance and disbursed loan amounts by completing the Overlapping Financial Aid Form or providing proof of withdrawal.

 Does Walden receive my entire student loan amount all at once?

 No. Federal law requires that student loans be disbursed in multiple payments of equal amounts.
 Walden receives your loan funds in three equal disbursements that coincide with the beginning of each term for which the funds will be used.
-For example, if a student borrows $12,000 for a nine-month loan period, Walden receives disbursements of $4,000, minus processing fees, at the beginning of each of three terms.
+For example, if a student borrows $12,000 for a nine-month loan period, Walden receives disbursements of $4,000, minus loan fees, at the beginning of each of the three terms.

 How do I use my student loan(s) to pay for tuition and other expenses?

 Walden receives your student loan funds from the federal government and disburses the funds directly into your student account.
 Anytime proceeds from loans/grants credited to a student’s account exceed direct charges, the Office of the Bursar will automatically forward the balance directly to the student, no later than 14 days after funds are credited to the student’s account.

 Are there any tax benefits if I receive financial aid?

 Yes, there may be some education tax benefits if you receive financial aid.
 Learn more by reading “Tax Benefits” from the U.S. Department of Education.